Assistant Directors

 How does Belgium's multilingual environment affect production?

 Belgium has three official languages — French, Dutch, and German.
-Our ADs are experienced in managing multilingual crews and ensuring call sheets, safety briefings, and on-set communication work smoothly across language boundaries.
+Our ADs are skilled in managing multilingual crews and making sure call sheets, safety briefings, and on-set communication work smoothly across language boundaries.

 Do your ADs understand the Belgian Tax Shelter?

 Yes.
-Our ADs work within productions leveraging the Belgian Tax Shelter incentive and understand the documentation and compliance requirements.
-They coordinate with line producers to ensure on-set operations support Tax Shelter eligibility.
+Our ADs work within shoots leveraging the Belgian Tax Shelter incentive and know the records and compliance needs.
+They set up with line producers to make sure on-set operations support Tax Shelter eligibility.

 Can you provide AD teams for multi-unit productions?